SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 Given as input the number of trees that will constitute the forest, it executes the *distance_matrix* function and iterates the *partitioning*, *merging* and *class_assignment* functions.
 Then it computes the AMI coefficients through the *ami* function and gives as output the partitioning, merging outcome for each tree and the AMI coefficients.

 ### *save_tree* and *save_forest*
+They save the output of each tree in four .json files.
+The adjusted mutual information values are saved two .json and .txt files

 ### *read_tree* and *read_forest*
 They read the .json/.txt files storing the tree/forest outcome.